 Planning your year-end fundraising strategy is an important process that requires time.
 So, even if the end of the year is months away, it’s worth it to get started now.

-After all, your nonprofit will likely be too busy making resolutions for the new year to build an effective strategy in the midst of this vital fundraising period.
+After all, your nonprofit will likely be too busy making resolutions for the new year to build an effective strategy amid this vital fundraising period.

-That’s why preparation, months in advance, is important in helping your nonprofit capitalize on year-end giving.
+That’s why preparing months in advance helps your nonprofit capitalize on year-end giving.

-To take you through preparing your year-end fundraising, follow these three top tips:
+To help you prepare for year-end fundraising, follow these three tips: